 If you're missing a recent transaction, remember it takes 24 – 72 hours (1 – 3 business days) for payments to process.

-Paying your balance
+Paying your credit card balance

-- You’ll avoid interest: If you repay your statement balance during your credit card grace period (the 21 – 55 days between the end of your billing cycle and the payment due date) you won’t be charged interest on what you borrowed.
+- You'll avoid interest: If you repay your statement balance during your credit card grace period (the 21 – 55 days between the end of your billing cycle and the payment due date), you won't be charged interest on what you borrowed.

 - You'll have more credit available: If you can keep your spending below 30% of your credit card's limit, you'll have more credit available for emergencies and be able to improve your credit score.

-Carrying your balance
+Carrying a credit card balance

 Credit Card Interest Calculator

-Cons of carrying a balance:
+Cons of carrying a credit card balance:

 - May damage your credit score after 30 days